SwiftKickMobile/SwiftMessages/README.md

 * Subclass `MessageView` and add elements, etc.
 * Or just supply an arbitrary instance of `UIView`.

-Try exploring [the demo app](./Demo/Demo.xcworkspace) to get a feel for the extensive configurability of SwiftMessages.
+Try exploring [the demo app via appetize.io](http://goo.gl/KXw4nD) to get a feel for the extensive configurability of SwiftMessages.

 <p align="center">
   <img src="./Demo/demo.png" />